-Tame Valley Wetlands Landscape Partnership (TVWLP) and the Environment Agency (EA) and European Regional Development Fund (ERDF), are proud to be facilitating the delivery of the Love Your River Cole (LYRiC) project, aimed at actively improving the health status and ecosystem quality of the River Cole.
+Tame Valley Wetlands Landscape Partnership (TVWLP), with funding from the Environment Agency (EA) and European Regional Development Fund (ERDF), are proud to be facilitating the delivery of the Love Your River Cole (LYRiC) project, aimed at actively improving the health status and ecosystem quality of the River Cole.
 We intend to create an environment which is beneficial to both wildlife and people.